 It has been recently shown by Spanish researchers that different kind of Speeds also lead to different kind of muscles so you want to keep an eye on that depending on your goals.

 Power is a wide Training zone where we gathered Strength-Speed and Speed-Strength.
 This is where your Power Production usually peaks for most of the exercises and you can train here with a lot of exercises from Squats and Variations to Presses to Cleans and Snatches.

-- combo your weigths with bands and chains to accomodate resistance.
+- combo your weights with bands and chains to accommodate resistance.
 This works when you’re interested in the very first phase of the movement, the bottom part, and you want this acceleration to go through the last part.1)“Special Strength Developments For All Sports” Louie Simmons, 2015

 Velocity is the fastest of the Training Zones.
 This is also called Starting Strength or more generally.. explosiveness.
-For Special Strengths and specific tasks like jumping highers, exploding from your stance and have a faster 5yds accelerations, increase your broad jumps, you want to share your training between Velocity and Power, constantly waving between the two.
+For Special Strengths and specific tasks like jumping higher, exploding from your stance and having a faster 5yds acceleration, increase your broad jumps, you want to share your training between Velocity and Power, constantly waving between the two.
 Also this is the training zone to pick for most of the Olympic Weightlfting sub maximal work.

 |MAX STRENGTH||BELOW 0.5 M/S|

 |STRENGTH - SPEED||0.7 - 1.0 M/S|

 You can really be creative once you understand how easy it is to relate the Special Strength you’re looking for and the Speed you need to target.

 Anway, here are the most sought after target speeds by power athletes around the globe4)“Developing Explosive Athletes: Use of Velocity Based Training in Training Athletes” B.Mann, 2015: